ivandustin/seeds/README.md

 Those who are strong do not need to have a physician, but those who are sick.

-I did not come to call the righteous, but sinners.
+I did not come to call the righteous, but the sinners.

 ###### Mark 11:22-26